rwilt/mod1-final-project-net-museum/README.md

 <h2>Overview</h2>

 The Net museum is an app which allows you to browse artworks from the <a href="https://metmuseum.github.io/">Met Museum</a> in your terminal.
-You can search by artist and artwork to find new pieces - and keep track of your favorite artists and artworks.
+You can search by artist and artwork to find new pieces - and keep track of your favorite artists and artworks with custom lists.

 The app will also randomly suggest search terms to you every time to aid you in your search.